permutationlock/raylib_wasm_rs_example/readme.md

 application that can be compiled to target native platforms and web browsers.

-To achieve this goal I use a [Raylib](https://github.com/raysan5/raylib) library file compiled with [emcc](https://emscripten.org) and a Rust wrapper around some of Raylib's functionality.
+To achieve cross-compilation with wasm I use a [Raylib](https://github.com/raysan5/raylib) library file compiled with [emcc](https://emscripten.org) and a Rust wrapper around some of Raylib's functionality.